 And since you likely picked up a jug of cider while you were at the orchard, we couldn’t complete this list without a recipe for everyone’s favorite, apple cider doughnuts!

-Did you plan on going apple picking this year?
+Which orchard are you heading to this apple-picking season?
 What’s your favorite apple recipe?
 Tell us in the comments below.

 Leave A Comment